 For the first time, educators can share and manage digital curriculum, differentiate instruction, and assess student work in a centralized hub.
 Learners can take assessments online, see student performance data with the click of a button, and teachers have the insight and tools they need to create individual learning paths.

-Ready to bring digital curriculum to your school or district?
+Are you thinking about bringing digital curriculum to your school or district?

-Connect with us in a 15-minute meeting to learn more about available pre-packaged curriculum, and how the Kiddom education platform can support your learning community.
+Connect with us in a 15-minute meeting to learn more about available pre-packaged curriculum by Open Up Resources, and how the Kiddom education platform can support your learning community.